Nikcodes10/calculator-inator/README.md

 I was pretty disappointed with the mobile-phone version of calculators which didnt allow permutations and combinations as built in fns.

-So i set out to create my own!
+So I set out to create my own!

 ## Features
 - calculates long expressions via bodmass rule